gamblevore/speedie/README.md

 # Porting #

-Currently Speedie is compiling for MacOSX Intel and Apple Silicon (ARM).
+Currently Speedie fully works on MacOSX Intel and Apple Silicon (ARM).
+Linux Support is Partial.
+The compiler works, but the GUI does not work.
+There are probably small bugs on Linux that don't appear on OSX.

 It would be nice to have people help port Speedie to other platforms.
-Speedie only assumes Unix and C++.
-Speedie itself uses no Mac code, so it should be easy to compile.
-However even plain C++ unix shelltools usually need some porting effort.

-Perry (the IDE) uses one small .m (MacOSX) code file, and SDL2.
-So porting Perry will be a little harder.
-The .m file just does things like beeping (easy to port) and live-updating of the App's icon (just comment that out lol, we don't need it on other platforms).
-It really does almost nothing.

-If you've enjoyed porting software before, you should find porting Speedie, easy.
+I need one small .m (OSX) file that uses SDL2 ported to Linux or Windows, about 100 lines of code.

 Let me know if you want to port Speedie to Windows or Linux!
 In this case we'd be very eager for you to upload your work!

 # Sponsors #